open-telemetry/opentelemetry-collector-contrib/processor/datadogprocessor/README.md

 ## Usage

 To use the Datadog Processor, simply prepend it into a pipeline before any sampling processor.
 The Datadog Processor will compute APM Stats on all spans that it sees.
-In most conditions it requires no configuration.
-Here is an example on how to apply it to a configuration using the [probabilisticsampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/probabilisticsamplerprocessor):
+Here is an example on how to add it to a pipeline using the [probabilisticsampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/probabilisticsamplerprocessor):

 <table>
 <tr>